Just war theory: Traditionalists

 In the just war theory as it pertains to jus in bello, traditionalist scholars view that the two principles, jus ad bellum and jus in bello, are distinct in which actors in war are morally responsible.
 The traditional view places accountability on leaders who start the war, while soldiers are accountable for actions breaking jus in bello.

 Revisionists

 Revisionist scholars view that moral responsibility in conduct of war is placed on individual soldiers who participate in war, even if they follow the rules associated with jus in bello.
 Soldiers that participate in unjust wars are morally responsible.
 The revisionist view is based on an individual level, rather than on a collective whole.

-Additionally, the distinctive methodologies associated with the use of nuclear weapons to wage mass war in the modern era, have also led some "nonreductive" revisionists question the relevance the just war theory itself.
+Additionally, the distinctive methodologies associated with the use of nuclear weapons to wage mass war in the modern era, have also led some "nonreductive" revisionists to question the relevance the just war theory itself.
 Such particular criticisms are more limited in scope, however, than the generalized objections which have been raised by both realists and pacifists.